 - establish account logins and API Keys for your Account Users in accordance with our policies including, if required, providing the legal full name, valid email address, and any other information requested for each person for whom a login is created;

 - not grant access to the Web Services to your End Users without our prior written consent and, if access is granted, require your End Users to establish their own access credentials and to agree to these Terms;

 - safeguard all usernames and passwords, API Keys and other Account access credentials for your Account Users who have access to the Web Services, and use appropriate security to protect your connection point with any VPN established between our facilities;

-- be responsible for all activities that occur through your Account using your usernames, passwords or API Keys or using your Devices; and
+- be responsible for all activities that occur through your Account using your usernames, passwords or API Keys or using Customer Devices; and

-- notify us immediately if you believe that the security of your Devices or Account access credentials or of your connection point with any VPN has been compromised and cooperate in the correction of these security issues or resetting of any access credentials.
+- notify us immediately if you believe that the security of Customer Devices or Account access credentials or of your connection point with any VPN has been compromised, and cooperate in the correction of these security issues or resetting of any access credentials.

 - Security and Data Protection.
 We each agree to comply with the requirements of Addendum 1 – System Security, Data Privacy and Data Processing.

 - Ownership of Intellectual Property and Data.